 Shortly after the death of a relative, someone delivers a leather-bound Bible that your deceased relative allegedly ordered.
 Or you get a bill in the mail for an expensive item on which you must make the payments.

 A "free" inspection uncovers needed repairs that will cost thousands of dollars.
 Or a contractor comes to your home and offers a special half-price deal on a roof because he has extra materials from another job.
-These are favorite tricks of dishonest firms or individuals who victimize homeowners.
+These are favorite tricks of dishonest firms or individuals to victimize homeowners.

 Always get several estimates for any major work, and don't allow yourself to be pressured into accepting a one-day-only offer.
 Ask for references and check them out.
-Verify that the names, addresses, and phone numbers provided as references are legitimate.
+Verify names, addresses, and phone numbers provided as references are legitimate.
 They could be giving you the phone number of a friend of theirs.

 If they are a legitimate organization, they can wait for you to make an educated decision.
 I

+Regardless of the name given, pyramid schemes are illegal.
 According to the Office of the Attorney General of the State of California, "Every person who contrives, prepares, or operates any endless chain is guilty of a public offense which can be punished by imprisonment in the county jail not exceeding one year or in state prison for 16 months, or two or three years."

 It is mathematically impossible for everyone who enters to recover their investment, let alone make a profit.
 It is inevitable that at some point there will not be enough new recruits to the scheme to pay back those who have paid.

 In recent years, there have been "empowering" techniques used by a new pyramid scheme in the called "women helping women."
 Other names for this scheme include: